RosettaCommons/documentation/Solving-a-Biological-Problem.md

 Comparative modeling on the other hand tends to be successful when the target sequence (sequence of interest) has a high degree of sequence homology (>50%) with a protein whose structure has been determined.

 ## Protein—Protein Docking

+Another general question which can be interrogated by Rosetta is: given protein A and protein B, can I generate a plausible model for protein—protein interactions?
+This problem can be conflated with the protein structure prediction problem when the structure of either protein A, protein B, or both are unknown.
+Protein flexibility can play a role in protein docking.
+For example, high RMSD between the bound and unbound states makes prediction of the bound state from the unbound states difficult.
+On the other hand, biochemical information can be implemented as constraints in the scoring function during docking to (hopefully) improve model accuracy.

+### Docking Two Partners With Known Structures

+Reasonable.

+### Docking Two Partners Where One Structure Is Unknown

+Difficult.

+### Docking Two Partners With Two Unknown Structures

+Just do not.

 ## Protein—Ligand Docking